27 Mar Do Cats Need Baths?

 If you go with a good flea bath, do NOT use anything that is scented like mint or lists mint as an ingredient because mint is toxic for cats.
 Some botanical formulas such as Natural Chemistry Pet Shampoo may be useful and is very gentle on your cat’s skin.

 You should also avoid any shampoo that contains artificial dyes, parabens, sodium laurel sulphate or petrochemicals.
 If the label on any shampoo is unclear about what it contains, pass it up.
 Do not underestimate the importance of choosing the right product for the job.
-There has been one very real case of a cat’s fur being pink after her owner gave her a bath.
+There have been cases of a cat’s fur being pink after having a bath.

 If you’d rather not cause unnecessary stress for your cat, you can find waterless shampoos as sprays, towel wipes and dry cat shampoo powders.
 Thankfully, there’s a world of waterless options out there for bath-hating felines.